-If there is the potential for a change to the environment arising as a result of a federal decision(s), for example an authorization under section 35 of the Fisheries Act, the EIS should include a description of the specific project components for which a federal authorization/decision is required, and an assessment of any other VCs (not already covered in other subsections of these guidelines) that may be affected by the changes to the environment caused by these specific project components.
+There is the potential for a change to the environment arising as a result of a federal decision(s), including an authorization under section 35 of the Fisheries Act, a licence under the International Rivers Improvement Act, and/or an authorization under the Navigation Protection Act.
+The EIS should include a description of the specific project components for which a federal authorization/decision is required, and an assessment of any other VCs (not already covered in other subsections of these guidelines) that may be affected by the changes to the environment caused by these specific project components.
 If there is the potential for the project to result in environmental changes on federal lands, another province, or another country, then VCs of importance not already identified should be included.
 Suggested VCs are noted below for this project: